junxit/us-congress-bills-112/bill.md

 - **(g)** *Volunteers* The Secretary shall allow for the continued access and work of volunteers at the national monument.
 - **(h)** *Research* Scientific research, including archeological research, educational, and interpretive uses shall be permitted within the Monument.
 - **(i)** *Other administrative costs* Any signs, fixtures, alterations, or additions needed in connection with the designation or advertisement of the Monument shall be paid for only with non-Federal funds or amounts made available for such purposes in prior Acts of appropriation.
-- **(j)** *Designation of manager* As soon as practicable after the management plan is developed under section 5(a), the Secretary shall designate an employee of the Department of the Interior whose duties shall include acting as the point of contact for the management of the national monument.
+- **(j)** *Designation of manager* As soon as practicable after the management plan is developed under section 5(a), the Secretary shall designate an employee of the Department of Agriculture whose duties shall include acting as the point of contact for the management of the national monument.
+- **(k)** *Other recreational uses* The Secretary shall allow continued use of the national monument for hunting, fishing, and other recreational uses authorized on the date of the enactment of this Act, except that the Secretary may implement temporary emergency closures or restrictions of the smallest practicable area to provide for public safety, resource conservation, or other purposes authorized by law.

 ## § 5.
 Management plan

-- **(a)** *In general* Not later than 3 years after the date of enactment of this Act, the Secretary, in consultation with Indian tribes with a cultural or historic tie to Chimney Rock, shall develop a management plan for the national monument.
+- **(a)** *In general* Not later than 3 years after the date of the enactment of this Act, the Secretary, in consultation with Indian tribes with a cultural or historic tie to Chimney Rock, shall develop a management plan for the national monument.
 - **(b)** *Public comment* In developing the management plan, the Secretary shall provide an opportunity for public comment by—
   - **(1)** State and local governments;
   - **(2)** tribal governments; and